Why are you waiting to be handed your dream writing career?

 Your ideal version of success may just be getting your novel in the hands of friends and family and the people you really care about.
 It might be simply to do it for yourself.
 Or it could be to make large amounts of money (but do you really need a publisher to do that?)

 Your idea of success might simply be to teach, entertain, or inspire, and if it is - don't wait around while your message gets stale, waiting for some magical deal to come and make it happen for you.
-Don't let your ego trick you into believing that your success always has to be something you have to posture about to be worthwhile.
+Don't let your ego trick you into believing that your success always has to be something granted to you by others to be worthwhile.

-If your current version of success is based on trying to impress other people, rethink your version of success. - (Tweet this!)
+@@If your current version of success is based on trying to impress other people, rethink your version of success.@@

-Or Mariah Coz, who didn't sit around waiting for anyone to publish her works - she self-published them herself then went on to make millions with the book + her incredible courses.
+Or Mariah Coz, who didn't sit around waiting for anyone to publish her works - she published them herself and went on to make millions with her incredible e-books + courses.